getodk/docs/odkx-src/injected-interfaces-methods.rst

   **Parameters**:

-  - dispatchStruct: Can be anything -- holds reconstructive state for JS If this is null, then the Javascript layer is not notified of the result of this action.
-It just transparently happens and the webkit might reload as a result of the activity swapping out.
+  - dispatchStruct: Can be anything -- holds reconstructive state for JS If this is null, then the JavaScript layer is not notified of the result of this action.
+It transparently happens and the webkit might reload as a result of the activity swapping out.
-  - action: The intent. e.g., org.opendatakit.survey.activities.MediaCaptureImageActivity
+  - action: The intent.
+For example, org.opendatakit.survey.activities.MediaCaptureImageActivity
   - intentObject: An object with the following structure:

     + "uri" : intent.setData(value)